Understanding Ovulation and Fertile Period

 What are most fertile days in menstrual cycle ?

-Can I have a period and still not have ovulated ?
+Can I have a period and still not have ovulated?

+Having a period does not always indicate that ovulation has taken place.
+In certain cases, women may encounter what’s known as an anovulatory cycle, signifying the absence of ovulation.
+Within an anovulatory cycle, women may undergo some bleeding that resembles a menstrual period, but, in reality, it does not represent a genuine period.
 This bleeding is caused by either a buildup in the uterine lining that can no longer sustain itself or by a drop in estrogen.
 The main way to decipher if ovulation is, in fact, taking place is by tracking your basal body temperature, and by transvaginal ultrasound.

 Leave a Reply